top of page

 ________________________

-It was a steep and rocky climb to try getting even a tenuous positive energies back after the place's first unscheduled detour through hell (the second, if including the native massacre about grounds).
+It was a steep and rocky climb to try getting even a tenuous positive energies back after the place's first unscheduled detour through hell (the second, if including the native massacre about the grounds).
 This in part due to putting off countless sorely needed repairs and upgrades until an increased business volume could justify the outlays -- or to avoid lawsuits over unsafe conditions.
-Example of latter: before the car bridge was finally rebuilt around 2012, there were planks so rotten that a heavy person could've conceivably jumped down hard on one certain spot and crashed right through into the creek.
-The situation was also in part due to the elusive efforts to find fresh management that wasn't dragged down by the inertia of place's sometimes gnarly past, willing to work cheap and roll with absentee steward Foggy's sometimes hard-nosed directives.
+Example of the latter: before the car bridge was finally rebuilt, around 2012, there were planks so rotten that a heavy person could've conceivably jumped down hard on one certain spot and crashed right through and into the creek.
+The situation was also in part due to the elusive efforts to find fresh management that wasn't dragged down by the inertia of place's sometimes gnarly past, willing to work cheap and roll with absentee steward Foggy's at times hard-nosed directives.

 Just smelly water, revisited